The Hidden Risk of Allowing Personal Use on Commercial Vehicles in Florida

 Commercial Use vs. Personal Use: Why Classification Matters

-Florida’s Litigation Environment Makes This Worse
+Florida’s Litigation Environment Amplifies the Risk

 The Employer Liability Trap